Cwooper/schedule-optimizer/README.md

 (if using web scraped data) MongoDB Database → Django Backend → API Responses → React Frontend → User

+Django should handle all requests, and use **pandas** to manipulate data.

 ## Listed from most important to most complex
 **The schedule crafter should...**